Day 1 Kuching

 Day 18 Turtle Island

 This morning, leave your large bags at the hotel and walk 15 minutes to a nearby jetty.
 Travel by speedboat, past small fishing villages and bamboo fish traps, to Turtle Island Marine Park (approximately 1 hour), where green turtles come ashore to lay their eggs every night of the year.
 In the afternoon, there's time for swimming, snorkelling or some quality time lazing about on the beach of this tropical island.
 Snorkelling gear is available for hire.
 In the evening, be touched by the sight of giant green turtles coming ashore to lay their eggs under the moonlight, and watch the researchers as they release protected hatchlings and guide them in their frantic dash to the ocean.
 It's a moving experience that makes you think more than twice about trying illegally traded turtle egg delicacies.
 Beware that this is a very delicate environment and you must follow instructions from your leader and the local rangers to ensure minimal impact on the turtles.
-You will spend the night on the island.
+You will spend the night on the island tonight.

 Day 19 Sepilok

 After breakfast, return to the mainland (approximately 1 hour), collect your bags, and continue by minibus to a guesthouse located near the Sepilok Orangutan Rehabilitation Centre (approximately 45 minutes).
-The centre was set up to help re-introduce these wonderful creatures back into the wild after a life of domestication or having been orphaned.
+The centre was set up to help reintroduce these wonderful creatures back into the wild after a life of domestication or having been orphaned.
 From the viewing platform, you can watch and photograph these charming creatures as they swing into view and eat the supplementary diet of bananas and milk that is laid out for them twice a day.
 Human contact must be kept to a minimum and it's essential that you follow the instructions of the park, as directed by your leader.
 Also included is a new nursery where you can view young orangutans as they learn how to climb on a specially constructed jungle gym.
 The viewing area is behind one-way glass so as to not disturb the animals.
-To see more of Borneo’s creatures there’s the option to visit the Bornean Sun Bear Conservation Center.
-Here rescued Sun Bears that have spent many years mistreated and locked away in cages are cared for, with hopes of rehabilitation and reintroduction into the wild.
-There’s also the Labuk Bay Proboscis Monkey Sanctuary where you can watch up close the amazing proboscis lazing and feeding - an experience that can only be found in Borneo.
-A thirty minute walk from your guesthouse is the Rainforest Discovery Centre, which also has a 147-metre long, 28-metre high canopy walkway with spectacular views of rainforest giants.
-Your accommodation is located about 10 minutes walk from the Orangutan Rehabilitation Centre.
+To see more of Borneo’s creatures, there’s the option to visit the Bornean Sun Bear Conservation Center.
+Here, rescued Sun Bears that have spent many years mistreated and locked away in cages are cared for, with hopes of rehabilitation and reintroduction into the wild.
+There’s also the Labuk Bay Proboscis Monkey Sanctuary where you can watch up close the amazing proboscis lazing and feeding – an experience that can only be found in Borneo.
+A 30-minute walk from your guesthouse is the Rainforest Discovery Centre, which also has a 147-metre long, 28-metre high canopy walkway with spectacular views of rainforest giants.
+Your accommodation is located about 10 minutes’ walk from the Orangutan Rehabilitation Centre.

 Day 20 Kota Kinabalu